skytan4/Timer/README.md

 ## Guide - Day 1

-Note: Try to avoid looking at the hints until you get stuck.
-Try to figure it out on your own.
+Note: Try to avoid looking at the hints until you get stuck or have attempted it on your own.
+Use the hints to check your progress.

 ### UI - Timer View